Neo Financial Mastercard Review

 Your Neo rewards page displays a list of local partners and national partners you can earn cash back from.
 There are plenty of partners across categories like gas, dining, groceries, and general shopping, so there’s plenty of opportunity to earn.
 (For other cash back card options, check our lists of Best Credit Cards for Groceries and Best Gas Credit Cards.)

 One nice aspect of Neo is that many offers are local shops, not chains, so you can find an interesting variety of retailers in your city you might otherwise miss.
 As long as you shop at these partners with your Neo credit card, your cash back deposits in your Neo rewards balance.

 Overall, earning cash back with your Neo Card is more variable than many rewards credit cards that pay a fixed rate.
 However, this means you can find many lucrative offers from various partners for 5% to 10% cash back or potentially more.
-The main downside is that you only earn a maximum of 1% cash back for everyday spending at non-partners.
+The main downside that you earn less cash back for everyday spending at non-partners.

 Related: Best Cash Back Credit Cards

 Neo cash back deposits in your rewards balance, and you can check your current balance through the mobile app or online when you’re signed into your account.
 Cash back appears instantly, but you can only cash out once transactions actually post to your account.
 This means pending purchases have pending cash back that isn’t redeemable.

 However, one perk of the Neo Card is that you can cash out any amount of cash back or the entire sum.
 So, even if you have some pending rewards, you can still redeem your existing balance without having to reach a certain threshold.
 The amount you redeem applies against your next statement to help you save more money.
 Just note that redeeming cash back doesn’t contribute to your minimum payment amount.